A Parent’s Guide to Ketamine: Helping Your Teen Break Through Depression, Anxiety & Trauma

 Currently, ketamine is the only rapid-action prescription for depression on the market.
 It also helps treats anxiety, PTSD, and complex trauma.
 Ketamine can even eliminate the need for other psychiatric drugs in some cases.

 This is where the right information and guidance is crucial, however.
 Ketamine is not only incredibly effective — it’s also extremely safe.
-It’s been on the World Health Organization’s list of essential medicines for over half a century, and one of its common uses is as an anaesthetic for pediatric surgeries.
+It’s been on the World Health Organization’s list of essential medicines for over half a century, and one of its common uses is as an anesthetic for pediatric surgeries.
 In other words, ketamine has already been in use for younger populations for many years.

 The Alarming Rise Of Teen Depression and Anxiety